Guide

 - Add API permission: Dynamics CRM →

-user_impersonation - Create a client secret (or use certificate auth for production)
+user_impersonation - Create a client secret (or use certificate auth for production — Microsoft recommends certificates over secrets for any app handling more than 10,000 requests per day)

 - Note the Application (client) ID, Directory (tenant) ID, and the secret value

-For server-to-server sync (no user interaction), use the client credentials flow.
-This requires an Application User in Dynamics 365 mapped to a security role with Create/Read/Write permissions on the contact, account, and email entities.
+For server-to-server sync, the client credentials flow requires an Application User in Dynamics 365 mapped to a security role with Create, Read, and Write permissions on the contact, account, and email entities.
+According to Microsoft's Entra ID documentation, client credential tokens are cached by MSAL and refreshed automatically 5 minutes before expiration, so long-running scripts don't need manual token renewal.

 # Get an OAuth 2.0 token using client credentials